CZ-NIC/fred-docs/Concepts/UsersInterfaces.rst

 to manage the object), it does not need to have credit, and it does not generate EPP notifications.

-This account must always exist in the Registry database and it must be unique.
+..
+Important:: The system registrar account must always exist in the Registry database and there must be exactly one of this kind!

+   See :ref:`FRED-Admin-reginit-reg` during registry initialization.

 .. _interfaces-adif: